-- Place the OGTT labels for vessel 98 at workstation 1 at the start of each session. - Label the acrylamide labels for vessel 88, place them in a separate rack, and place the rack at workstation 1 at the start of each session. - Place the prelabeled blood processing racks in the laboratory at the start of each session.
+- Place the OGTT labels for vessel 98 at workstation 1 at the start of each session. - Label the acrylamide labels for vessel 88, place them in a separate rack, and place the rack at workstation 1 at the start of each session. - Label the Xtra RBCs labels for vessel 126, place them in a separate rack, and place the rack at workstation 1 at the start of each session. - Place the prelabeled blood processing racks in the laboratory at the start of each session.